 - Review potential weather conditions, you will slow down in the heat

-Step 3: Expected Progress
+Step 3: Get Realistic About Progress

 I know this particular point can feel like a buzzkill.
 You don’t come here for me to sugarcoat it though, I give it to you straight!